Everything You Need To Know About Garage Conversions in Orange County

 - Stipulated that local HOA/CC&Rs cannot restrict building ADUs

-- Parking – ZERO parking required for ADUs in many cases, as long as the home is within 1/2 mile from any transit stop.
+- Parking – ZERO parking is required for ADUs in many cases, as long as the home is within 1/2 mile from any transit stop.

-Each city in Orange County is creating its own unique rules that generally follow the State’s laws, but each will likely have their own specific differences.
+Each city in Orange County is creating its own unique rules that generally follow the State’s ADU laws, but each will likely have its own specific differences.
 We have provided resources to all Orange County city’s ADU guidelines at the end of this article.

 What kind of ADUs are there?